 First of all, what exactly are calories?

 Your body requires food (a.k.a, energy) because nutrients support all its autonomic systems and functions like breathing, digestion, immune function, and body temperature regulation (to keep you warm).
-You also need energy to perform any daily activities that involve physical movement, whether exercising or simply walking around the grocery store.
+You also need energy to perform any daily activities that involve physical movement.
+Some examples are exercising or simply walking around the grocery store.
 So, the more physical activity you get, the more energy (food) your body requires.

 We refer to these units of energy as calories.
-If you’ve always wondered exactly what a calorie is, it’s the amount of heat needed to raise the temperature of one gram of water by 1°C. So, the reason our bodies function even when we are resting is that the calories we take in provide energy in the form of heat.
+Have you ever wondered what exactly a calorie is?
+It’s the amount of heat needed to raise the temperature of one gram of water by 1°C. So, our bodies function even when resting, because the calories we take in provide energy in the form of heat.

 How many calories do I need?

 How much energy you burn each day is called your total daily energy expenditure, or TDEE.
 Your TDEE is calculated based on your basal metabolic rate (BMR), activity level (calories burned through exercise or other movements like showering or playing fetch with your pups), and thermic effect of food (the calories you burn during digestion).
 Your BMR is calculated using equations that consider specific characteristics, including your weight, height, age, and gender.
 (USE THE MACRO & CALORIE CALCULATOR HERE)

 Apart from figuring out your TDEE, the simplest way to remember why this matters is that if your calories are equal to your TDEE, you will maintain your weight; if the calories you consume are less than your TDEE, you will lose weight.

 You’ll also need to know your resting metabolic rate (RMR) to determine how many calories your body needs for its most basic functions.
 Your RMR can be used to estimate your total TDEE using an online calculator.
 I had mine calculated at a gym.
 Easy as pie!
 It is all pretty simple once you get your numbers, so don’t stress.